Best Canned Meats To Add To Your Survival Pantry

 Shelf life is a significant selling factor.

-So it’s worth knowing how long each type will last on your shelves.
+So it’s worth knowing how long each type will last.

-Using proper storage practices, you can help your canned protein remain edible even longer.
+Using proper storage practices, you’ll help your canned protein remain edible even longer.

 A dark, dry pantry with temperatures under 75deg year-round is best.

-Use up or discard any severely dented, rusted, or leaking cans immediately.
+Use up or discard any dented, rusted, or leaking ones immediately.

-But, if properly stored, these meats are generally suitable for up to 5 years past the “Best By” date on the can.
+But, if properly stored, these meats are generally suitable for up to 5 years past the “Best By” date.

-But as with all emergency food, it’s best to rotate your canned goods periodically, just in case.
+But as with all emergency food, it’s best to rotate your goods periodically.

 I recommend using a “first-in, first-out” inventory strategy.

-And the best way I know to do this is with first-in, first-out canned storage racks.
+And the best way to do this is with first-in, first-out storage racks.

-This inventory strategy ensures you don’t leave cans on the back of the shelf far longer than those in front.
+This strategy ensures you don’t leave any on the back of the shelf longer than those in front.

-Go here to read more about canned storage racks and organization techniques.
+Go here to read more about storage racks and organization techniques.

 Cans Vs. Jars Vs. Foil Packets

-For many years there were only two options for containers used in canning – glass jars and metal cans.
+For many years there were only two options:

-Glass jars are the overwhelming choice for DIY home canners.
+Glass jars are a popular choice for DIY canners.

-But industrial canning turned to metal long ago.
+But industrial options turned to metal long ago.

-This structure helps to keep the food inside the can from coming into direct contact with metal.
+This structure keeps the food inside from directly contacting the metal.

-And thus, it prevents “off” tastes and corrosion, which can lead to leakage.
+And thus, it prevents “off” tastes and corrosion, which may lead to leakage.

-But both of these technologies rely on a more robust, more rigid container.
+But both of these technologies rely on a more robust container.

-In the past 20 years, more and more manufacturers have begun using Mylar foil packets.
+In the past 20 years, more manufacturers have begun using Mylar foil packets.

-These specialty packets are capable of withstanding the pressure and heat of processing.
+These specialty packets are capable of withstanding pressure and heat of processing.

 These packages are far lighter than traditional metal and glass.